Trade directory · Los Angeles metro · California

 Licensing Requirements

-California requires C-10 Electrical Contractor license.
+California requires C-10 Electrical Contractor License.
 Must pass Law & Business exam plus electrical trade exam.
-Requires 4 years experience or equivalent education.
-Renewal every 2 years with 12 hours continuing education.
+Requires 4 years journeyman experience or equivalent combination of experience and education.
+License renewal every 2 years with 30 hours continuing education.

 §2